dtn1999/dtn1999/README.md

 > ### NOTE:
 >
 > Top languages does not indicate my skill level or anything like that.
 It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
 There are others which I haven't put up on GitHub.
 Some of my projects are in Gitlab.
-It also were i contribute code for my work and university coding lectures
+It is also were i contribute code for work and university coding lectures.